How AI Agents Are Solving the 'Last-Mile' Logistics Nightmare in Johannesburg

 Key Takeaways

-• The best early wins usually come from dispatch and exception handling.
+• Early wins usually come from dispatch and exception handling.

 • Johannesburg last-mile problems are operational before they are technical.